jobywalker/uw-manage-exchange/README.md

 Status and State Testing
 ------------------------

-You can set parameters to test status and state.
+You can set URL parameters to test status and state.

+For example you can try:

+    index.html?test=true&status=default&state=pending

 Status can be: default, exchange, local, gal, off

 State can be: pending, ready, problem

+Test is true if you're testing.
+Otherwise, well, it's not true.